German Shepherd vs Akita: Which Dog Is The Best?

 German Shepherds and Akitas make great family pets if given everything they need (mental & physical stimulation) and trained properly right from an early age onward.
 They’re also both prone to canine hip dysplasia, so keep that in mind when searching for a reputable breeder.

 Both dogs will do well with active owners who like the great outdoors, and you should definitely check out their personality/behavioral traits before you make a final decision to adopt one.
 There’s something we want to tell you about every breed of dog on this website – if for some reason there isn’t, it means we haven’t found any research or documentation of that specific breed being used by military/police agencies.

 It’s not because these dogs aren’t smart enough to be of use due to their temperament or behavioral issues – it simply boils down to them either A) not being popular enough among working dog enthusiasts, or B) it had a more common sense for police officers/soldiers to use other breeds instead.

 If you’re interested in a certain breed of dog and want to know whether or not they’re used for this kind of work, try sending an email to your local police department.
 As long as it’s not considered an aggressive breed, there’s a good chance they’ll adopt one or two dogs in the near future.
-You can also contact different kennel clubs and canine associations and see what their stance on this is – hopefully, it will help answer any questions you might have about specific breeds.

 It should be noted that we aren’t against people owning certain breeds just because they aren’t suited for military/police work – everyone has different tastes, so it’s unfair to judge someone who wants to add such a dog into their family due to their own personal reasons.